touring artists Newsletter Summer 2018

 International Meeting of Independent Performing Arts Producers, 27./28.
 September 2018 in Barcelona/Terrassa

 The Dachverband Tanz Deutschland (German Dance Association) and the Performing Arts Programme Berlin (PAP) invite producers and artistic directors to a two-day meeting, to exchange with experts in the field of production, distribution and touring, to discuss different work approaches and the profession of “producer” itself, as well as to discover the local performing arts scene and get to know the TNT festival with exclusive mentoring and international colleagues.
 The meeting is taking place in cooperation with the Catalan Institute for Cultural Companies (ICEC).
 More information here.

 CREATIVE EUROPE supports culture.
 We explain how!

 The Creative Europe Desk Kultur provides an introduction into the complex issue EU culture support, particularly into the programme CREATIVE EUROPE.
-The one-day seminars (March 15 Rendsburg, April 10 Mainz, April 17 or 18 Berlin, May 8 Bonn, May 24 Halle) focus on its sub-programme CULTURE.
-Detailed information is available here (in German language).
+The one-day seminars (October 9 or 10, 2018 in Bonn; October 16 or 17, 2018 in Berlin) focus on its sub-programme CULTURE.
+More information here (in German language).

-ITI Germany collects information on the status of artists in Europe
+Info collection on the situation of artists in Europe

-The next touring artists newsletter will be send out in summer, focusing on artists and cultural professionals from Turkey – arriving in Germany.
+The next touring artists newsletter will be send out in autumn 2018, focusing on the topic Status of the Artists and Contracts.
 We will be happy about tips, experiences and questions concerning this topic.
 Please let us know by email (to firstname.lastname@example.org).